OliviaSarkar/Olivia-454/README.md

-- 👋 Hi, I’m @Olivia-454
+- 👋 Hi, I’m Olivia Sarkar
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning APIs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for internship programs
-- 📫 How to reach me ...
+- 📫 How to reach me oliviasarkar41732@gmail.com
+-
+-

 <!---
 Olivia-454/Olivia-454 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.